labrijisaad/Kedro-Energy-Forecasting-Machine-Learning-Pipeline/README.md

 ## 📘 Introduction

 In this project, I challenged myself to **transform notebook-based code for model training into a Kedro pipeline**.
-The idea is to create modular, simple-to-train pipelines following the `best MLOps practices`, to simplify the deployment of ML models.
-With Kedro, you can execute just one command to train your models and obtain your pickle, performance figures, etc. You can easily adjust parameters in a YAML file, add different steps, and test various models with ease.
-Additionally, Kedro provides visualization and logging features to keep you informed about everything.
+The goal is to create modular, easy-to-train pipelines that follow the **best MLOps practices**, simplifying the deployment of ML models.
+With Kedro, you can execute just one command to train your models and obtain your pickle files, performance figures, etc. (Yes, just **ONE** command✌️).
+Parameters can be easily adjusted in a YAML file, allowing for the addition of different steps and the testing of various models with ease.
+Additionally, Kedro provides **visualization** and **logging features** to keep you informed about everything. **You can create all types of pipelines, not only for machine learning but for any data-driven workflow.**

 For an in-depth understanding of **Kedro**, consider exploring the official documentation at [Kedro's Documentation](https://docs.kedro.org/en/stable/introduction/index.html).

 ## 🎯 Project Goals

 The objectives were:
-- Make the code **production-ready** and **deployable**.
+- Make the code in a Notebook **production-ready** and **easily deployable**.
-- Allow easy addition of models and their performance graphs in the pipeline.
+- Allow **easy** addition of models and their performance graphs in the pipeline.
 - Adopt the Kedro framework to produce **reproducible**, **modular**, and **scalable workflows**.

 ## 🛠️ Preparation & Prototyping in Notebooks

 Before I started making Kedro pipelines, I tried out my ideas in Jupyter notebooks.
 Check the `notebooks` folder to see how I did it:

-- **[EDA & Data Preparation - Energy_Forecasting.ipynb](./notebooks/EDA%20&%20Data%20Preparation%20-%20Energy_Forecasting.ipynb)**: Insights into how I Analyzed the data and Prepared it for Modeling.
+- **[EDA & Data Preparation - Energy_Forecasting.ipynb](./notebooks/EDA%20&%20Data%20Preparation%20-%20Energy_Forecasting.ipynb)**: Offers insights into how I analyzed the data and prepared it for modeling, including data preparation and cleaning processes.

-- **[Machine Learning - Energy_Forecasting.ipynb](./notebooks/Machine%20Learning%20-%20Energy_Forecasting.ipynb)**: A record of how I evaluated and trained the Machine Learning Models.
+- **[Machine Learning - Energy_Forecasting.ipynb](./notebooks/Machine%20Learning%20-%20Energy_Forecasting.ipynb)**: Documents how I evaluated and trained various Machine Learning models, testing the **Random Forest**, **XGBoost**, and **LightGBM** models.

 ## 🧩 Project Workflow